morris/vanilla-todo/README.md

 - No type safety.
 I've always been a proponent of dynamic languages but since TypeScripts' type system provides the best of both worlds, I cannot recommend using it enough.
+- We're effectively locked out of using NPM dependencies that don't provide browser builds as we cannot use CommonJS or ES6 modules.
-- Most frameworks handle a lot of browser inconsistencies **for free** and continuously test for regressions with extensive test suites.
+- Most frameworks handle a lot of browser inconsistencies **for free** and continuously monitor regressions with extensive test suites.
   The cost of browser testing is surely a lot higher when using a vanilla approach.